tainora/netstrata/materials-for-ted/04-netstrata-research.md

 **Research Methodology**: This summary synthesizes 292 blog posts from Netstrata's website (2009-2025), comprehensive conversation notes from November 4, 2025 meeting, and technical analysis of NSW regulatory requirements.
 All claims are cross-referenced with source materials.

+**Note on Quotes**: Direct quotes appearing in this document are paraphrased from conversation notes (November 4, 2025).
+While they capture the substance of statements made, they may not reflect exact wording.

 ---

 ## Part 1: Company Context & Industry Position